Harold Ballard: Team management

 When the NHL finally did take in four WHA teams after the 1978–79 season, Ballard refused to support the deal.
 He was not only angry at how the WHA had decimated his roster earlier in the decade, but also wasn't enamored at the prospect of reduced television revenue.
 The WHA had insisted on bringing in all three of its surviving Canadian teams, meaning revenue from CBC telecasts now had to be split six ways rather than three.

 At the time Ballard took over, the Leafs' captain was Dave Keon, who had been with the team since 1960.
 Ballard and Keon never got along, and when Keon's contract expired in 1975, Ballard let it be known that Keon had no place on the team.
-However, he insisted on receiving compensation for Keon, and set the price so high that potential suitors shied away, in effect preventing Keon from joining another NHL team.
-Keon was forced to move to the WHA's Minnesota Fighting Saints.
-When the Fighting Saints folded, Keon received an offer from the soon-to-be dynasty New York Islanders, but Ballard still owned Keon's NHL rights and effectively blocked that deal, forcing Keon to move to the relatively stable New England Whalers.
+However, he insisted on being compensated for Keon's rights, and at the time there were no exceptions in the NHL's reserve clause to fix or limit the level of compensation an owner could demand.
+Ballard set the price so high that potential suitors shied away, in effect preventing Keon from joining another NHL team.
+Keon was able to join the WHA's Minnesota Fighting Saints, since the WHA had refused to recognize the reserve clause and successfully fought off an NHL lawsuit (championed in particular by Ballard) over the matter.
+When the Fighting Saints folded, Keon received an offer from the soon-to-be dynasty New York Islanders, but Ballard still owned Keon's NHL rights and effectively blocked that deal, compelling Keon to move to the relatively stable New England Whalers.
 Even after the NHL-WHA merger was finalized over Ballard's objections, it was only the intervention of NHL President John Ziegler that finally persuaded Ballard to not reclaim Keon's rights (which would have effectively ended his career) and allow him to play three more seasons with the mediocre Hartford Whalers.
 Keon never forgave Ballard for how he had been treated, and it was more than 20 years before he was reconciled with the Leafs.

-During the 1978–79 season, with the Leafs struggling to make the playoffs, Ballard fired the team's popular head coach, Roger Neilson, against the wishes of the players.
+During the 1978–79 season, with the Leafs struggling to make the playoffs (in which the Leafs did, only to lose to the Montreal Canadiens in the quarter final round), Ballard fired the team's popular head coach, Roger Neilson, against the wishes of the players.
 Two days later, Ballard asked Neilson to return, but with a paper bag over his head so as to conceal his identity.
 Neilson did return, without the paper bag.
 After the season, where the Maple Leafs were swept in the quarterfinals by the Canadiens, Ballard fired general manager Jim Gregory, replacing him with his predecessor, Punch Imlach.
 Gregory learned of the news when he received a call from an NHL executive offering him the directorship of the NHL Central Scouting Bureau, unbeknownst to him that Ballard had fired him.